muratalkan/ToDoList/README.md

 # To-Do List | Android Application
 CTIS487 Term Project

 It is a standard to-do list application.
-It enables users to record their meetings, housework, sports activities, exams, assignments, or other tasks locally and it let users organize those tasks easily.
+It enables users to record their meetings, houseworks, sports activities, exams, assignments, or other tasks locally and it let users organize those tasks easily.
 It also sends notifications according to the time users specify while adding.

     Android Studio 4.0